jlengstorf/lengstorf.com/content/about.md

 ---
-date: "2015-08-25T14:25:27+02:00"
+date: 2015-08-25T14:25:27+02:00
 author: jason

 menu: main

-title: "Jason Lengstorf"
+title: Jason Lengstorf
-description: "Jason Lengstorf is an author, a speaker, and a solver of hard problems.
-He is currently experimenting with permanent travel and remote work."
+description: Jason Lengstorf is an author, a speaker, and a solver of hard problems.
+He is currently experimenting with permanent travel and remote work.

 images:
 - /images/jason-lengstorf.jpg